Arrival at the A&EArrival at the A&E

-The emergency department is open 24 hours a day.
-We don't work by appointment.
+The A&E Department is open 24 hours a day.
+We do not work by appointment.
 The core activity of the A&E is to provide first aid to patients with an urgent medical problem or a life-threatening situation.

 When you get to the hospital grounds, follow the signs to ‘SPOED' on the various signposts.